somsubhra88/Obsidian-Vault/Office/Response to Ting-San.md

 If the model can identify "Persuadables" and "Sleeping Dogs" accurately, marketers can determine which customers to target to drive incremental conversions with a marketing campaign.
 Hence, we should do anything to "Sure Things."

 #### Will our ads annoy users and, therefore, negatively impact their probability of purchasing?
-A bunch of customers are very sensitive to ads; we can profile such customers based on their return visits and the number of ads they see (impression).
+Many customers are susceptible to the number of ads it sees; we can profile such customers based on their return visits and the number of ads they see (impression).

 #### Are they persuadable and, therefore, the right target to advertise?
 Or they have already made up their mind not to purchase.
 Here, the fundamental challenge is to identify "Persuadables" and "Sleeping Dogs" - both of them are sensitive to advertisements.
 We'll specifically target "Persuadables" and, in ideal situations, avoid the "Sleeping Dogs", but technically, avoiding is not possible, so our approach will be a minimalistic targeting approach.